UMR-CNRS-7267/Metacongo_Paper/README.md

 mv test_2.fastq All_EPNC_trim_ready_clean_2.fastq

 ```
->> Then we quantify bins by the module quant_bins from  metawrap pipeline ...
+>> Then we quantify bins by the module quant_bins from  the metawrap pipeline ...

 ```bash